McCarou/framework/README.md

 - have predictable outcomes and stay clear to management teams

 Disadvantages:
-- the framework is at an early stage of development
+- the framework is at an early stage of development (but several companies already use it and are happy!)
 - the project is supported by only one developer
 - you have your own better solution or another requirements
 <br><br>